best laptops work from home 2026

 You’ll be staring at this screen for hours, so don’t overlook its importance.

-- Panel Type: IPS panels offer excellent viewing angles and color accuracy.
-OLED panels provide incredible contrast and vibrant colors, ideal for media consumption and creative work, but often come at a premium.
+• Panel Type: IPS panels offer excellent viewing angles.
+OLED and Mini-LED panels provide incredible contrast and vibrant colors, ideal for media consumption and creative work.

 Battery Life: Unplug and Unwind (or Relocate)